Everyone wants to save a buck. Am I right?

 - Provider network, including participating hospitals and outpatient clinics.

-If you have a chronic condition or reason to believe you might have medical bills in your future (little boys and broken arms come to mind), buying the cheapest plan possible may be penny-wise and pound-foolish.
-Spend a little more per month, if you can, and you may come out ahead in the long run.
+If you have a chronic condition or reason to believe you might have medical bills in your future, buying the cheapest plan possible may be penny-wise and pound-foolish.
+Spend a little more per month and you may come out ahead in the long run.

 7. Toilet paper